Fragmentation of $\omega$ and $\phi$ Mesons in $e^+ e^-$ and $p p$ Collisions at NLO: Combined Analysis of and Data

 \subsubsection{The gluon fragmentation functions}

 Through the $p\,p$ NLO fragmentation study, the gluon fragmentation function and its suppression in strange mesons are better understood compared to the earlier $e^+\,e^-$ analysis.
-The parameter values obtained for input gluon fragmentation functions at the starting scale $Q_0^2$ (see Table~\ref{tab:inputs}) have reduced error bars (typically less than $5\%$) compared to earlier studies \cite{Savilo, Savinlo}.
+The parameter values obtained for input gluon fragmentation functions at the starting scale $Q_0^2$ (see Table~\ref{tab:inputs}) have very small error bars (much less than $5\%$) compared to earlier studies\cite{Savilo,Savinlo}.
 For instance, even the parameters $d$ and $e$ in the polynomial of Eq.~\ref{eq:func} have error bars within $5\%$ which implies that the gluon parameters are precisely determined through the analysis.
 The greatly reduced error bars reflect the higher sensitivity of $p\,p$ hadroproduction to gluon fragmentation.

-Note that the $x$-dependence of the gluon fragmentation function at small-$x$ is still poorly determined, as expected due to both paucity of data, and the pole in the splitting function $P_{gg}$ that cause $D_g(x, Q^2)$ to diverge at low-$x$ on evolution.
-In particular, the small-$x$ behaviour of the gluon fragmentation function is very different from before---the exponent $b$ in Eq.~\ref{eq:func} is driven to nearly zero--- due to the inclusion of the low $p_T$ $p\,p$ data as well as the $p\,p$ forward rapidity data on $\omega$ and $\phi$ mesons, which we shall discuss in more detail below.
+Note that the $x$-dependence of the gluon fragmentation function at small-$x$ is poorly determined from RHIC data but well constrained when the LHC data is included.
+The small-$x$ behaviour of the gluon fragmentation function is similar to that obtained earlier.

 The addition of the $p\,p$ data allows a more precise determination of the gluon fragmentation functions.
 Also, we have introduced three new gluon suppression factors, $f_g^i$, $i= K^*,\om, \phi$ so that $D_g^i = f_g^i D_g^{\rho}$.
-The gluon suppression factor for $\omega$ meson came out to be $f_g^{\om} = 0.99 \pm 0.09$, as expected (and its value is equal to the one obtained in earlier analysis \cite{Savinlo}), but with its error reduced by half due to the improved precision.
+The gluon suppression factor for $\omega$ meson came out to be $f_g^{\om} = 0.90 \pm 0.02$, as expected (and its value is consistent with the one obtained in earlier analysis\cite{Savinlo}), but with its error severely reduced due to the improved precision.
+Notice that the current value is away from unity, and this is consistent with the quark fragmentation functions also being marginally smaller than that for $\rho$ hadroproduction.